The next Follow-on Fund call opens in Je-S on 1 June 2016.

 Applicants or applicants' Technology Transfer Offices are invited to contact NERC to discuss possible proposals before drafting.

-Shortlisted applicants will be required to attend an interview with the Assessment Panel in November/December 2016.
+Shortlisted applicants will be required to attend an interview with the Assessment Panel in London on 29 November 2016.
 Applicants can invite partners / end-users to accompany them if they feel it will strengthen their case, but it is not compulsory.

 To find out more, please see the following documents: